cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/videos.md

 * For events: [`POST /events/{eventId}/videos/{language}`](/reference/entry.json/paths/~1events~1{eventId}~1videos/post)
 * For places: [`POST /places/{placeId}/videos/{language}`](/reference/entry.json/paths/~1places~1{placeId}~1videos/post)

-Once you have added a video to your event or place, it will get an id once you
+After linking the video to your event or place, it will get an id.
+You can retrieve this id by fetching the [event](/reference/entry.json/paths/~1events~1{eventId}/get) or [place](/reference/entry.json/paths/~1places~1{placeID}/get) from UiTdatabank.
+You need this id to update the video information or removing the video from your event or place.

 ## Updating video information